somhi/jtframe/doc/macros.md

-JTFRAME_DWNLD_PROM_ONLY  |         | Quick download sim with only PROM contents JTFRAME_FLIP_RESET       |         | Varying the flip DIP setting causes a reset JTFRAME_FORCED_DIPSW     | Pocket  | Forces a fixed value for the DIP switches JTFRAME_HEIGHT           |         | Sets the video height JTFRAME_INTERLACED       |         | Support for interlaced games
+JTFRAME_DWNLD_PROM_ONLY  |         | Quick download sim with only PROM contents JTFRAME_FLIP_RESET       |         | Varying the flip DIP setting causes a reset JTFRAME_FORCED_DIPSW     | Pocket  | Forces a fixed value for the DIP switches JTFRAME_HEADER           |         | Set to the length of the ROM file header JTFRAME_HEIGHT           |         | Sets the video height JTFRAME_INTERLACED       |         | Support for interlaced games
 JTFRAME_INTERPOL2        |         | Enables a x2 FIR interpolation filter for audio.
 The game 'sample' output must be well defined